EvernodeXRPL/evernode-docs/docs/source/hosts/maintenance.md

 As mentioned in [System requirements](evernode-host.md#system-requirements), you need to keep a sufficient XAH balance in the host account to cover the transaction fees for your host.
 Transaction feed originates from [Heartbeat](../platform/hooks/operations.md#heartbeat) transactions sent to the hook as well as instance creation replies sent back to tenants.

+## Evernode status and version

+You can run `evernode status` and see all the host status info.<br>
+Your Evernode version will be shown there in the status output.
+And the version's first digit reflects the Ubuntu version you are running.
+Check [here](./evernode-host.md#evernode-versions) to see how it's determined.

 ## Updating the Evernode software

 You can run `evernode update` to check and install updates to Evernode.